 To feed the good bacteria and starve the bad bacteria, swap out processed food, breads, and pastas for more Whole Foods such as plants, fruits, seeds, and nuts.
 Add in some of those fermented foods I mentioned above because these naturally contain probiotics, or healthy bacteria.
 You can also fill up on prebiotic foods, which feed the good bacteria.

-6. Stop Drinking Alcohol
+6. Eliminate Alcohol Consumption

 Today is the 1st of the month (the day I am sharing this article) however, even if you are reading this after today you can still start now!
 Try removing alcohol from your diet for one month, 30 days.
 You will see so many benefits including clearer skin, weight loss, increase in energy and you will save A LOT of money.